-- 16. The agreed participant intake does not include an allowance for replacing participants who exit the scheme, or turn 65 and become the full funding responsibility of the Commonwealth. - 17.
-In setting the Commonwealth funding cap for 'new' participants, the Commonwealth and WA agree to set the Commonwealth funding cap for 'new' participants at the number of Commonwealth-only clients plus an allowance for unmet need, excluding 'churn/newly eligible'.
-The Commonwealth and WA could then agree to direct the WA NDIS authority to identify the number of participants during the transition phase who have either left the scheme or have aged in the scheme; and identify the level of additional 'new' participants (over and above the Commonwealth funding cap for 'new' participants) who can be brought into the scheme.
-These additional new participants will be included in the scheme without an additional funding contribution from the Commonwealth. - 18.
-Where possible, the Parties agree to provide adequate data to the WA NDIS authority six months prior to the commencement of transition, to support the transfer of clients to the NDIS and consistent with Schedule F to this Agreement. - 19.
-The Parties agree that the estimates in these tables will be monitored or reviewed as necessary in light of transition experience.
+- 18. The agreed participant intake does not include an allowance for replacing participants who exit the scheme, or turn 65 and become the full funding responsibility of the Commonwealth. - 19.
+In setting the WA funding cap for 'new' participants, the Commonwealth and WA agree to set the WA funding cap for 'new' participants at the number of Commonwealth-only clients plus an allowance for unmet need, excluding 'churn/newly eligible'.
+The Commonwealth and WA could then agree to direct the NDIA to identify the number of participants during the transition phase who have either left the scheme or have aged in the scheme; and identify the level of additional 'new' participants (over and above the WA funding cap for 'new' participants) who can be brought into the scheme.
+These additional new participants will be included in the scheme without an additional funding contribution from WA.